Ramoonus/jquery-updater/readme.txt

 This plugin should only be used for development purposes, this plugin updates jQuery to the latest (stable) version.

 == Installation ==
-1. Upload `jquery-updater.php` to the `/wp-content/plugins/` directory
+1. Upload `jquery-updater/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==